AidanJones/simpleWebServiceTestGolang/README.md

 my test message to store

+curl -X "DELETE" $domain/messages/12345

+removed

 # Overview
 Places the message (value) to store into a map with a unique id (key).
 The key is returned in the form {"id":12345}.

 When the a request for the value/message comes in, if it exists it will be retrieved, if it does not then there following error is sent. "message Id not found".

+If a delete message comes in then the object is removed.

 # How to run: